 Kid Friendly Kitchen Tools

-So you’ve got the cookbook and the cleaning gear.
+So you've got the cookbook and the gear to protect their clothes.
 Time to get busy!
-These tools will help with your kitchen experience while you’re cooking with your kids.
+These tools will help with your kitchen experience while you're cooking with your kids.

 Little chef knife - Our oldest daughter was given one of these knives as a gift when she was three.
 Now, whenever it's cooking time, she knows which drawer it's in and tries to start chopping.
 Note: since this knife is made of plastic, and the intent is for it NOT to be too sharp, it won't cut hard things without some serious effort.